illyaveksler/tasgf/documentation/M3_Requirements_and_Design.md

 - **How It Works**:
   1. The professor goes to the group generation page for a questionnaire.
   2. The system checks the professor’s login and loads all student answers.
-  3. The professor sets the desired group size (default is 2).
+  3. The professor sets the desired group size.
   4. The system calculates an average score for each submission, sorts them, and uses a greedy algorithm to create balanced groups.
   5. The groups (lists of student IDs) are saved in the `student_groups` table and shown to the professor.
 - **What Could Go Wrong**:
   - If the system can’t load submissions, it notifies the professor and stops the process.
-  - If the algorithm can’t form groups (due to few or unbalanced submissions), an error is shown with advice to adjust the settings.
+  - If the algorithm can’t form groups (due to a network error), an error message is shown.

 #### 4. View Questionnaire Details
 - **What It Is**: